Date and Time Functions

 -> '46:58:57.999999' -

-)With a single argument, this function returns the date or datetime expression
+TIMESTAMP(,expr)TIMESTAMP(expr1,expr2)With a single argument, this function returns the date or datetime expression

-as a datetime value.
-With two arguments, it adds the time expressionexpr2
+expras a datetime value.
+With two arguments, it adds the time expressionexpr2to the date or datetime expressionexpr1and returns the result as a datetime value.mysql>

 SELECT TIMESTAMP('2003-12-31');